rubo77/log4j_checker_beta/README.md

 # log4j_checker_beta

-A fast check, if your server could be vulnerable to CVE-2021-44228
+This script is used to perform a fast check if your server is possibly affected by CVE-2021-44228 (the log4j vulnerability).

-This only checks if it is impossible, that you could be vulnerable.
+It does not give a 100% proof, that you are not vulnerable, but it gives a hint if it is possible, that you could be vulnerable.

 ## Run with: